Butting Group: History

 A second site was opened in 1991 in Schwedt/Oder, later becoming Butting Anlagenbau GmbH & Co.
 KG.
 Since 2000, the company has been led by Hermann Butting (born 1964).
 The workforce exceeded 1,000 employees by 2003.

 International expansion began with Butting China in Tieling in 2004, followed by subsidiaries in Canada (2005) and Brazil (2009).
 Key acquisitions included Sosta in Könnern (2017), non-destructive testing specialist Hillger NDT (2019), Textoris GmbH (2020), and Schwanner GmbH in Burgkirchen an der Alz (2021), later renamed Butting CryoTech GmbH.

 By 2022, the group employed around 1,980 people, rising to about 2,500 in 2023; revenues that year reached €863 million.
 In early 2025, the Finnish prefabrication company PrePipe Oy was acquired, and Butting Plant Engineering was founded with an office in Oberursel.

-In July 2025, Butting announced the establishment of its North American headquarters and first U.S. production facility in Loxley, Alabama.
+In 2025, Butting began establishing its North American headquarters and first U.S. production facility in Loxley, Alabama, where the company laid the foundation for the new plant in November 2025.